 At Brella, you can view the traffic your content received per stream.
 To analyze your data post-event, you need to arrange your streams beforehand.

-We recommend you to pay close attention to how you name and structure your stream content on the platform to arrange your data more easily.
+We recommend you pay close attention to how you name and structure your stream content on the platform to arrange your data more easily.

 Before the event starts